 On a personal note, my husband, Donnie, and I have four children.
-The oldest is Camarie (a senior at Texas A&M), the second daughter is Maddie (starting her freshman year at Belmont University), third in line is Abigail (a high school senior), and my baby boy, Connor, is now 10 and a fifth grader here at SCIS.
+The oldest is Camarie (22), the second daughter is Maddie (19), third in line is Abigail (18), and my baby boy, Connor, is now 11 and a sixth grader here at SCIS.

 My Teaching Goals: